-She started working as an independent consultant in October, 2002 attending and completing the SBA Entrepreneurship Courses where she received her certificates.
+She started working as an independent consultant in 1998 attending and completing the SBA Entrepreneurship Courses where she received her certificates.
 In early 2003, she partnered with Business Services Group (BSG) where she began providing business solutions to profit, non-profit, and small business institutions.
 She took a series of business planning writing courses at Olive Harvey College in 2004.
-In February 2004, she worked as the Director of Computer Technology for a local church in Chicago, and was awarded grants to upgrade current services and enhance additional programs and curriculums.
+In February 2004, she worked as the Director of Computer Technology for a local church in Chicago, and was awarded grants to upgrade its facilities and enhance additional programs .
 During this term, she developed a program called "Who's the Boss Youth Entrepreneur Workshops.
 In 2007, she added "Who's the Boss" Seminars to her workshop roster.

 Tamora offers Business Breakfast Workshops and Grantwriting Bootcamps.
 The workshops and bootcamps allow individuals to acquire information about business start-ups, assessment plans, grants, loans and franchise information.
 She has taught courses entitled Grants 101 and Nonprofit Startup at the Chicago Urban League (ProjectNext), Building an Effective Board of Directors, Fundraising Strategies, Web Design 101 and Social Media to other organizations.
 She has participated as a Grant Reviewer for U.S. Department of Education, Department of Justice, Department of Health and Human Services and other local foundations.
 Tamora has written over $2.5 million awarded grants for various organizations.

-She has a compassionate heart for ministry ready and willing to give her best to God and to His people.
-Tamora was called to the ministry to preach the Gospel in 2000, where she began to operate as a Minister and Intercessor of Prayer.
-Tamora is Vice President of Talitha Cumi Ministries (17 Yrs.) that offers outreach services to young girls and women (12-up).
-The outreach services include: one-on-one mentoring, workshops, retreats and career/craft activities.
-Over the years, she has been invited to speak at different events for various churches and non-profit organizations.
-For the past 8 years, she has served as one of the ministry/pastoral leaders at The Bridge Network International, Inc. that focuses on uniting different ministries together to do a greater work for the Kingdom of God.
-Tamora is pursuing her Master's degree in Pastoral Counseling at Liberty University (Online).
+She has a compassionate heart for ministry and outreach accepting her calling as a clergy in 2000.
+Tamora is Vice President of Talitha Cumi Ministries (over 17 Yrs.) that offers outreach services to young girls and women (12-up).
+For the past 8 years, she has served as one of the ministry leaders for The Bridge Network International, Inc. that focuses on uniting ministries together to make a greater impact in the communities they serve.